GrandDad7/GrandDad7.github.io/README.md

  - José Túa
  - Jaime Torrens

+### Scope of the Project: What does the Language bring to the table?

 ### Language Features

 - Able to create, modify and store audio files (mp3, wav, etc) via sound synthesis and sound recording (called streams), as well as realtime playback of streams.